At CityMed Medical Centre we understand how busy – and chaotic – those first few years can be.

 The flu vaccine is now provided free to all at high risk from influenza such as pregnant women, diabetics, asthmatics and others with chronic medical illnesses.

 Those who are unvaccinated and become infected and who are at high risk — or in contact with those at high risk — should seek medical attention within 48 hours of becoming sick to discuss treatment options such as antiviral medication.

 Measles immunity is often very low in the 19 to 32-year-old age group.
-Measles outbreaks still occur periodically, often from people contracting the disease while travelling overseas, so it is advisable to update measles your vaccination if you are in this ‘at-risk’ age group.
+Outbreaks still occur periodically, often from people contracting the disease while travelling overseas, so it is advisable to update measles to your vaccination if you are in this ‘at-risk’ age group.
 Your immunity can be determined with a simple blood test.

-Rubella immunity often decreases over time and there is a special risk to pregnant women of contracting the disease.
-Immunity is checked and a vaccination provided to non-immune women prior to pregnancy and after vaccination, pregnancy must be avoided for one month as it is a live vaccine.
+Rubella immunity often decreases over time, and there is a special risk for pregnant women of contracting the disease.
+Immunity is checked and vaccination is provided to non-immune women prior to pregnancy after vaccination, pregnancy must be avoided for one month as it is a live vaccine.

 Children now receive this vaccine at 18 months of age, but it has been found that many adults are non-immune.
 This can be confirmed by a simple blood test, and then 2 injections are given over a 2-month period to achieve immunity.
 Immunity to chickenpox is also very important for prepregnancy.